21 Retaining Wall Ideas to Upgrade Your Backyard

 Properly built retaining walls can last decades or even centuries, so while having a functional retaining wall is important, you’ll want to make sure it’s cohesive with your overall landscape design, as you’ll be looking at it for a long time.
-Fortunately, when it comes to retaining walls there are endless options with materials like paving stones, concrete, wood, metal, stucco, boulders, blocks, bricks and river rocks.
-Below, we cover 21 retaining wall ideas you might want to consider for your property.
+Fortunately, when it comes to retaining walls there are endless options with materials like paving stones, concrete, wood, metal, stucco, boulders, blocks, bricks, and river rocks.
+Below, we cover 21 front yard retaining wall landscaping ideas, which also work in backyards and outdoor living areas.
+Consider these ideas for your property, whether you’re in Bonsall, El Cajon, or Chula Vista.
+We’re familar with working with all of San Diego’s challenging topography and are ready to help with your retaining wall design and installation.

-Natural stone retaining walls are perfect because they easily blend into the natural surroundings of a backyard and don’t distract from attractive landscapes like flowers, lush plants and trees.
-Additionally, there are many choices of natural stones to pick from — some popular variations include fieldstones and flagstones, sedimentary rocks that can be easily stacked to create a retaining wall.
+Natural stone retaining walls are perfect because they easily blend into the natural surroundings of a backyard and don’t distract from attractive landscapes like flowers, lush plants, and trees.
+Additionally, there are many choices of natural stones to pick from — some popular variations include fieldstones and flagstones, sedimentary rocks that can be easily stacked to create a stacked stone retaining wall.

 Make a statement with your retaining wall by using large boulders stacked on top of each other to hold back the soil and prevent erosion.
 Boulder retaining walls should be installed by a professional with the proper landscaping equipment, as moving individual boulders from point A to point B and stacking them is a difficult task.